 How to Plant a Tree!

-FIRST - a little bit about the type of trees you can get...
+A little bit about the types of trees you can get...

 Bareroot trees are trees that are lifted, transported, and transplanted during the dormant season of November to early April.
 They should be planted within 7-10 days of receiving.

-Potted trees are trees that been raised in containers, often potted or in small soil plugs.
-They provide year-round planting and are easier to store if planting is delayed for whatever reason, but they cost more to produce that bareroot trees.
+Potted trees are trees that have been raised in containers, often potted or in small soil plugs.
+They provide year-round planting and are easier to store if planting is delayed for whatever reason, but they cost more to

 The pots or containers must be kept moist and never allowed to fully dry out.